GEAR

 Hardware controllers & master keyboards recommended for VR

 To trigger only keys you can use any controller.
-With exception of some standard Control Changes (e.g. vibrato, pitch etc), parameters of the VR can only be changed by midi system exclusive (sysex) messages.
+Many parameters can be changed by standard Control Changes (e.g. vibrato, pitch, ARD, filter etc), ‘deeper’ VR parameters (like drawbars, organ perc and V/C etc) can only be changed by midi system exclusive (sysex) messages.

-The number of hardware controllers able to handle sysex messages including the Roland checksum is limited:
+The number of hardware controllers able to handle sysex messages with the Roland checksum is limited:

 Available (2023) on market: